DevendraVasantKatuke/interview/3 React/remix.md

 When the user clicks a link, instead of making a round trip to the server for the entire document and all of the assets, Remix simply fetches the data for the next page and updates the UI.
 This has many performance benefits over making a full-document request:

 1. Assets don't need to be re-downloaded (or pulled from cache)
-2. Assets don't need to be parsed by the browser again
+2. Assets don't need to be parsed by the browser again.
 3. The data fetched is much smaller than the entire document (sometimes orders of magnitude)

 Remix also has some built in optimizations for client-side navigation.
 It knows which layouts will persist between the two URLs, so it only fetches the data for the ones that are changing.
 A full document request would require all data to be fetched on the server, wasting resources on your back end and slowing down your app.